pudly/schmopera-hugo/content/articles/an-open-letter.md

 related_articles = []
 related_companies = []
 related_people = []
-short_description = "short"
-slug = "an-open-letter"
-title = "An open letter"
-youtube_url = ""
+short_description = "This silence is the loudest thing you've ever produced.
+It is absolutely deafening.
+It has left an entire generation of Canadian artists in confusion and tears.
+Culture is ultimately a set of actions, not beliefs.
+Your silence therefore is an act representative of your culture." slug = "an-open-letter" title = "An open letter" youtube_url = ""

 +++
-To the COC Board of Directors, the Life Trustees Council, the Corporation Board of Directors,

-and the Canadian Opera Foundation Board,
+To the COC Board of Directors, the Life Trustees Council, the Corporation Board of Directors, and the Canadian Opera Foundation Board,

-Questo giorno di tormenti, di capricci e di follia, solo amor può terminar.
+_Questo giorno di tormenti, di capricci e di follia, solo amor può terminar._

 It is with a bizarre mix of fury, grief, and compassion that I write this.
-For my entire career as a

-singer I have looked up to (and been somewhat intimidated by) the Canadian Opera Company.
+For my entire career as a singer I have looked up to (and been somewhat intimidated by) the Canadian Opera Company.
 You were the pinnacle.
 The End of the Dream.
-That this is no longer the case is one of the most

-difficult things I’ve had to admit.
+That this is no longer the case is one of the most difficult things I've had to admit.

-The events of the last few weeks have spurred a vast number of arts organizations to announce

-their solidarity with the Black and Indigenous communities.
-More than this, they have begun to

-reassess the way they engage with these communities, the material they present, and the

-conversations they have.
-They have pledged--publically--to do the work to dismantle all-too

-antiquated systems rooted in supremacist ideologies.
+The events of the last few weeks have spurred a vast number of arts organizations to announce their solidarity with the Black and Indigenous communities.
+More than this, they have begun to reassess the way they engage with these communities, the material they present, and the conversations they have.
+They have pledged - publicly - to do the work to dismantle all-too-antiquated systems rooted in supremacist ideologies.
 And yet...

 An arts organization with forty-two million dollars in revenue is mute.